When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

-ACADEMIC REQUIREMENTS: In addition to meeting the general admission requirements indicated in the Admission section of the calendar, applicants to this program must also satisfy the following specific course requirements (or equivalencies): Grade 11 biology; Grade 12 math (equivalent to Alberta’s Math 30-2 or a higher level math).
-Basic computer literacy in the use of the Internet, e-mail, word processing and fundamental processes of spreadsheets is required for the student to be successful in this program.
+Basic computer literacy in the use of the Internet, email, word processing and fundamental processes of spreadsheets is required for the student to be successful in this program.
 Students lacking these skills are strongly urged to complete a basic computer literacy course prior to entering this program.

-FIELD STUDIES SUPPLIES: Students on field studies are expected to provide their own equipment and supplies.
+Field Studies Supplies: Students on field studies are expected to provide their own equipment and supplies.
 This includes: warm sleeping bag, ground sheet and pad, tent may be required (notification will be given at orientation), back pack for gear, adequate clothing for cold/wet weather, hiking boots, work gloves, cooking and eating gear (may be shared), food, binoculars, digital camera (standard feature), orienteering compass, chest waders, field equipment vest (recommended), “write-in-the-rain” treated field notebook/surveyors book, water bottle, sunscreen, safety glasses (3rd year), 30 cm metric steel ruler.
 Field studies schedules are dependent on many variables and may require students to participate on weekends.
-All program field studies require mandatory attendance.
+All program field studies require mandatory attendance.!span>!span>

 Tuition $3,839.00 Year One